49 Mile Scenic Drive

 23. Haight-Ashbury is an area still trapped in it's Summer of Love heyday.
 It maintains it's bright, colorful funky flavor full of fun vintage shops and cafes.

 24. Golden Gate Park, has the Koret Playground & Carousel, lots of open space, and museums include Japanese Tea Garden, California Academy of Sciencesde Young Museum, Conservatory of Flowers, and the San Francisco Botanical Garden.
 It is also hosts a bison paddock, Stow Lake, and all sorts of other great activities.
-Most places are currently not open - check websites before heading out.

 25. Lake Merced is a 614-acre park that is popular with boaters, hikers, bicyclists, and birdwatchers.